surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 <b><u><i>Fill up the lookup section ;</u></i></b>

  -   <b>Lookup name :</B> Name Identifier for lookup field.

  -   <b>Lookup Type :</b>  Refers to item or query type.

- -  <b>Connection</b>  Connection are referred only for queries and it is disabled for Items.
+ -  <b>Connection :</b>  Connection are referred only for queries and it is disabled for Items.

    <b>6.</B> Click on <b>Test Lookup.</b>